 \subsection{Simulated Environment}

 As described in Algorithm \ref{alg:planner}, data in the form of $\{s, a, r, s^{'}\}$ are collected to update the agent.
 However, in many environments, obtaining the real state and reward is challenging due to high costs or security concerns.
 To overcome this challenge, researchers propose simulating environment using neural networks to accelerate agent's learning.
-An simulated environment always includes State Transition Dynamics Model $\theta_{p}(s,a) \to s^{'}$ and Reward Function Model $\theta_{r}(s,a) \to r$ \cite{surveymbrl}.
-They will have the agent interact with the real environment and then use the real experiences to perform supervised training of the simulated environment \cite{surveymbrl2020}.
-Then the agent efficiently interacts with the simulated environment to generate simulated experiences, which are then used to update the agent accordingly.
+A simulated environment always includes State Transition Dynamics Model $\theta_{p}(s,a) \to s^{'}$ and Reward Function Model $\theta_{r}(s,a) \to r$ \cite{surveymbrl}.
+They will have the agent interact with the real environment and use the real experiences to perform supervised training of the simulated environment \cite{surveymbrl2020}.
+Then the agent efficiently interacts with the simulated environment to generate simulated experiences, which are used to update the agent accordingly.

-In the context of planner, state is consist of complete plan $CP$ and step status, while step status is determined and $CP$ can be obtained from DBMS optimizer with low cost, especially within the guidance of $ICP$.
+In the context of planner, state is consist of $CP$ and step status, while step status is determined and $CP$ can be obtained from DBMS optimizer with low cost, especially within the guidance of $ICP$.
 Therefore, we can assign $\theta_{p}(s,a)$ with DBMS optimizer $\Gamma_p$.
 However, obtaining the true reward requires executing the complete plan, which can be time-consuming.
 We only need to be aware of how we can simulate $\theta_{r}(s,a)$ to provide rewards feedback timely.
-Using the asymmetric advantage model $\theta_{adv}$ that we have established to assign rewards is a natural idea.
+Using the AAM $\theta_{adv}$ that we have established to assign rewards is a natural idea.
 Therefore, we employ the DBMS optimizer $\Gamma_p$ and $\theta_{adv}$ to construct a simulated environment $\hat{E}(\Gamma_p,\theta_{adv})$.